Ynn/selfstar/exercises/follow-me.md

 Your FollowMeManager class should implement this class and provide it as a service.

-<u> Question 4 - providing a command:</u> Now that you can configure your manager, we propose you to build a command line so as to allow adminstrators to configure your manager.
+<u> Question 4 - providing a command:</u> Now that you can configure your manager, we propose you to build a command line so as to allow administrators to configure your manager.

 Commands are not currently supported by the IDE.
 You will need to use [iPOJO annotations](http://felix.apache.org/site/how-to-use-ipojo-annotations.html).
-You don't Here is an example of command using [iPOJO annotations](http://felix.apache.org/site/how-to-use-ipojo-annotations.html) and a [specific handler]() for providing commands :
+You don't Here is an example of command using [iPOJO annotations](http://felix.apache.org/site/how-to-use-ipojo-annotations.html) and a [provided specific handler](http://felix.apache.org/site/how-to-write-your-own-handler.html) for providing commands :

 {code lang="java"}
 package org.example.follow.me.manager.command;